LeonardoESousa/nemoview/Tutorial/Tutorial.md

 # How to Install It?

-To run nemoview locally in your computer, run:
+The simples way is to run:

+`pip install nemoview`

+To intall the latest commit, run:

 `pip install git+https://github.com/LeonardoESousa/nemoview`